kerscher/preliminaries/README.md

 Usage
 -----

-To use it, put the following on your `.cabal` file, ignoring the “…” for ommited parts:
+To use it, put the following in your `.cabal` file, ignoring the “…” for omited parts:

 ```
 executable your-executable
   language:           Haskell2010
   default-extensions: NoImplicitPrelude
-  build-depends:      preliminaries >= 0.1.3 < 2
+  build-depends:      preliminaries >= 0.1.4 < 1
   …
 ```